rabina48/Mini-OS-Simulator-Project-/README.md

 ## 📌 Project Overview
 The **Mini OS Simulator** is a simplified simulation of core **Operating System concepts**.
-This project is **not a real operating system**, but a learning tool designed to help students understand how an OS works internally using hands-on implementation.
+This project is **(not a real operating system)**, for understanding how a different algorithm works internally using hands-on implementation.

-The simulator focuses on important OS topics covered in the syllabus such as:
+The simulator focuses on important OS topics covered in the syllabus, such as:
 - Process Management & CPU Scheduling
 - Memory Management
 - File Management
-- I/O Device Simulation & Disk Scheduling
+- I/O Device Simulation & Disk Scheduling   [Further Exploration: Learners are encouraged to be proactive and explore additional OS algorithms concepts independently.

 A GUI-based approach is used to make the concepts easier to visualize and understand.

 ---

-## 🎯 Objectives
+##  Objectives
 - To understand core operating system concepts through simulation
 - To implement OS algorithms studied in the syllabus
-- To visualize scheduling, allocation, and management techniques
-- To gain practical experience with OS concepts
+- To gain practical experience with the algorithms and concepts

 ---

-## 🧠 OS Concepts Implemented (Syllabus-Based)
+## OS Concepts Implemented (Syllabus-Based) Can choose the Topic of the project as an example:

-### 1️⃣ Process Management & CPU Scheduling
+### 1. Process Management & CPU Scheduling
 Algorithms implemented:
 - **First Come First Serve (FCFS)**
 - **Shortest Job First (SJF)**